 Risks of abdominoplasty (tummy tuck) surgery

 Tummy tuck is a frequently performed and very popular procedure.
 Mr Morritt and his team take patient safety very seriously and have introduced a number of steps to make cosmetic surgery safer.
-Patients should be aware however that some minor complications do occur frequently following abdominoplasty.read more
+Patients should be aware that some complications can occur following abdominoplasty.read more